fyquah/fyquah.github.io/_posts/2014-09-06-distinction-between-computer-science-and-software-engineering.md

 At one point (before I seriously started to write code), I was pondering upon this question myself (when applying to universities).
 Google is cool, but not cool enough.
 I have always been an example-fan-boy, so let's use those before going to the actual definitions.

-I was put questions, and provide (probable) answers from both software engineer answer and computer scientist answer.
+I will put questions, and provide (probable) answers from both software engineer answer and computer scientist answer.

 # Some notes before reading